fsrocha-dev/fsrocha-dev/README.md

 ### 🔭 I’m currently working on:

-- Sênior fullstack instructor at betrybe.com
+- Javascript instructor at betrybe.com
 - Open source Laravel package for Brazilian gateways

 ### 📫 How to reach me: